Brand Names: Reyataz

 - painful urination, blood in your urine;

-- high blood sugar (increased thirst, increased urination, hunger, dry mouth, fruity breath odor, drowsiness, dry skin, blurred vision, weight loss); or
+- high blood sugar--increased thirst, increased urination, dry mouth, fruity breath odor, headache, blurred vision; or

-Less serious side effects may include:
+Common side effects may include:

-- nausea, vomiting, diarrhea, stomach pain;
+- nausea, vomiting, stomach pain, diarrhea;

-- headache, dizziness, depressed mood, sleep problems (insomnia);
+- depressed mood, sleep problems (insomnia);

 - changes in the shape or location of body fat (especially in your arms, legs, face, neck, breasts, and waist).